indiana-university/rivet-source/src/components/box/README.md

 ### Colored box row variants

-Colors can also be applied to individual rows to call out state changes or important information:

-- `.rvt-box__row--info`
-- `.rvt-box__row--success`
-- `.rvt-box__row--warning`
-- `.rvt-box__row--danger`

-The row variant modifier classes add a subtle background color and left border that matches each of Rivet’s alert styles.
+Colors can also be applied to individual rows to call out state changes or important information.
+The row variant modifier classes add a subtle background color and left border that matches each of Rivet's alert styles.

 ```
 <div class="rvt-box">